1. Home

 Photo courtesy of LeCultivateur.com

 Emily combines some of my very favorite vintage decor like milk glass and vintage books with her collection of vintage valentine cards.
 She does such an amazing job of styling with height and different layers, creating little displays that are full of character.
-Thank you, Emily, for using the most beautiful vintage decor and turning them into something completely magical!

 a display of vintage mirrors with tulips from LeCultivateur